 Press START once the title screen appears and you will be taken to the file selection menu.
 Select any empty file slot and choose a name for your hero.
 Choose to begin your newly created file and select your preferred message speed and you will be shown another short cutscene that picks up where the intro left off.
 With our hero spinning about the unknown, a final message from the Essence of the Triforce will encourage Link to accept the quest he has been called upon to carry out.
 Press either A or B to clear the message and see Link seemingly fall into the land of Holodrum, where he is knocked unconscious from the impact.
 A red-clad female is shown discovering Link shortly after…

-This is the first point at which you can take control of Link so head right one screen, following the sound of music in the distance.
+You can now take control of Link, so head right one screen, following the sound of music in the distance.
 Here, you will find the source of this music to be a Traveling Troupe of Performers gathered around a campfire.
 Walk over to the lady wearing red at the bottom of the screen and speak with her.
-She will reveal herself as Impa, the troupe’s cook.
-Impa will also reveal the name of the one who discovered you lying in woods as Din, who can be seen dancing atop a stump at the top of the screen.
-Speak with all the other troupe members to gather some information, then head up and talk to Din last.
+She will introduce herself as Impa, the troupe’s cook.
+Impa will also reveal the name of the one who discovered you lying in the woods as Din, who can be seen dancing atop a stump at the top of the screen.
+Speak with all the other troupe members to gather some information, then head up and speak with Din.

 After talking a bit, Din will ask you to dance with her.
 Speak with her once more and a cutscene will show Link reluctantly dancing alongside Din to the music of the performers.
 In the midst of this, Din will notice the “?” marking on the back of Link’s hand and reveal it to be a sacred mark in Hyrule, symbolizing that Link must be a “hero with a special fate”.
 Din begins to mention something else after this, but stops herself and requests to continue dancing.